pbremondFR/scop/README.md

 - FPS-style camera controls that are roll-stabilized, for natural movement.
 - Cross-platform support (didn't have to do much, thanks Odin!).

-This was my first even time using a 3D API like OpenGL.
-I also used this project to try out Odin, since it looked like an interesting language and a good fit. tl:dr: Odin is great, and I'll use it again!
+This was my first time using a 3D API like OpenGL.
+I also used this project to try out Odin, since it looked like an interesting language and a good fit. tl;dr: Odin is great, and I'll use it again!

 ### Controls
 - `WASD`: Move camera horizontally